Electric fence

-An electric fence is a barrier that uses electric shocks to deter humans and other animals (Note: From this point, "animal" is used to refer to both humans and other animals for simplicity, except where the text refers to "livestock".) from crossing a boundary.
+An electric fence is a barrier that uses electric shocks to deter humans and animals (Note: From this point, "animal" is used to refer to both humans and other animals for simplicity, except where the text refers to "livestock".) from crossing a boundary.
 Most electric fences are used for agricultural purposes and other non-human animal control.
-They are also commonly used to protect high-security areas such as military installations or prisons, where potentially lethal voltages may be applied.
+They are also commonly used to protect high-security areas such as military installations or prisons, where a potentially lethal voltage may be applied.
 Virtual electric fences for livestock using GPS technology have also been developed.

 Design and function

-Detail of an electric fence material made of synthetic cord with metal interwoven through it, attached to a steel fence post with a plastic insulator.
+Detail of an electric fence material made of synthetic cord with thin stainless steel wire interwoven through it, attached to a steel fence post with a plastic insulator.
 This material is more visible than wire, but most often used for temporary fencing.

-Electric fences are designed to shock animals or humans if they attempt to cross the boundary.
+Electric fences are designed to shock animals or humans if they attempt to cross a boundary.
 A component called a power energiser converts power into a brief high voltage pulse.
 One terminal of the power energiser releases an electrical pulse along a connected bare wire approximately once per second.
 Another terminal is connected to a metal rod implanted in the earth, called a ground or earth rod.
-An animal touching both the wire and the earth during a pulse will complete an electrical circuit and will conduct the pulse, causing an electric shock.
-The effects of the shock depend upon the voltage, the energy of the pulse, the degree of contact between the recipient and the fence and ground, and the route of the current through the body; the severity of the shock can range heavily from barely noticeable to lethal.
+An animal touching both the wire and the earth during a pulse would complete an electrical circuit, conducting a pulse, resulting in an electric shock.
+The effects of a shock depend upon the voltage, the energy of the pulse, the degree of contact between the recipient and the fence and ground, and the route of the current through the body; the severity of the shock can range from barely noticeable to lethal.